Keystone and Dakota Access pipelines: How did we get here?

 For months, Standing Rock Sioux members and allies protested in North Dakota.
 They stood in the path of the pipeline during peaceful demonstrations and clashes that turned violent.
 Police deployed bean bag rounds and pepper spray, and unleashed a high-pitched siren to disperse the crowd.

-In one day, police arrested 141 people.
+In one day, police arrested at least 141 people.

 But in December, protesters celebrated after the Army said it would not -- for the time being -- allow the pipeline to cross under Lake Oahe.
-The Army said the plan should be carefully restudied, and alternative routes should be reconsidered.
+The Army said the plan should be carefully restudied, and alternative routes should be deeply considered.

 In her letter to the Army Corps, Jo-Ellen Darcy, the Army's assistant secretary for civil works, called for the creation of an official environmental impact statement, a monthslong process that would allow the public to weigh in.